clayrisser/dns-register/README.md

 ## Features
 <!------------------------------------------------------->

-* Automatically register server with CloudFlare
-* Automatically unregister server with CloudFlare
+* Register and unregister server with CloudFlare

 ## Installation